d2x/xlinks/README.md

 **xlinks** is a WordPress plugin that enables automatic insertion of deep links into your website's content.
 It provides a user-friendly interface to manage deep links and customize where and how they appear, enhancing internal linking and improving user navigation.

+Due to lack of time for supporting / resolving issues, I will not be publishing this plugin to the Wordpress site.
+This is for my own personal use, but you're free to fork it and adapt it to your needs.

 - **Author**: d2x
 - **License**: MIT License